What is Fry Seasoning? Complete Guide for Perfect Fried Foods

 • McCormick Fried Chicken Seasoning

-• Target Audience: Home cooks and beginners.
+• Target Audience: Home cooks seeking simplicity.

 • Kraft BBQ Seasoning